gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

    * Lean
    * Measurement, and
    * Sharing
-2. The Three Ways define the principles that underpin DevSecOps, which are:
+2. The Three Ways define the principles that underpin DevSecOps:
    * Principle of Flow
    * Principles of Feedback, and
    * Principle of Continuous Learning.